 - public service announcements to change behavior

-If student passion project work results in a performance, sculpture, or physical model, they can use Wixie to capture images and record narration so others can be inspired and learn from their efforts without being in the same physical location.
+If student passion project work results in a performance, sculpture, or physical model, they can use Wixie to capture images and record narration or even video so others can be inspired and learn from their efforts without being in the same physical location.

 Asking students to share their work publicly adds another powerful element to passion project time.
 Oral presentations or videos provide students with additional opportunities for organizing ideas, sharing ideas verbally, and building digital-age communication skills.